vaibhav-umbarkar/Shell-Scripting/user-management/README.md

 * **Run as root**: the script must be run with `sudo` or as root since it calls `useradd`, `userdel`, `groupadd`, `groupdel`, `usermod`, and `gpasswd`.
 * The script performs basic existence checks for users/groups before acting.
 * Test changes in a non-production VM before running on production systems — deleting users/groups is destructive.

----

-If you'd like, I can also:

-* Add examples demonstrating error messages and how the script handles them, or
-* Generate a `--dry-run` option to preview changes without applying them.

-Tell me which and I will update the README.